ikmildil/kubernetes/README.md

 ## Pre-requisites and Other Assumptions
 - Knowledge of both Linux and Kubernetes.
-- 1 VM for Control Plane
+- 1 VM for Control Plane: 2 vCPU 2 GB RAM
-- 2 VMs for Worker Nodes
+- 2 VMs for Worker Nodes: 2 vCPU 2 GB RAM
 - Installed OS: Ubuntu 20.04 or 22.04

 You can either have these VMs in your own home lab or in the Cloud.
 Mine are in the  cloud.
 I have some usage of DigitalOcean free tier remaining, which I will be making use of.
 As long as you are using Ubuntu 20.04  or 22.04  make sure that the networking is properly configured, you should not have any problem to follow along.